-What’s ballast?
-It’s the material carried in a ship’s hull so the ship doesn’t topple.
-An empty hull is overly buoyant, and stowing weight in the bottom of the hull adds balance and stability.
+Ballast is what’s carried in a ship’s hull so the ship doesn’t topple.
+Because an empty hull is overly buoyant, stowing weight in the hull adds balance and stability.

-Optimally a salable cargo assured a ship’s stability.
-Trade imbalances, however, often dictated that a ship adjust its ballast at port.
+Optimally, a salable cargo solves the problem.
+Past trade imbalances, however, often dictated that a ship adjust its ballast at port.
 Thus a ship might take on additional ballast in Lisbon and deposit it in Philadelphia.
-Anything bulky or heavy qualified.
-Stones were common ballast.
+Anything bulky or heavy qualifies as ballast, and stones were commonly used.

 In most of the streets is a pavement of flags, a fathom or more broad, laid before the houses, and posts put on the outside three or four asunder.”
 Swedish traveler Peter Kalm of his 1748 Philadelphia visit

-Then in 1762, after years of failed attempts, a public works lottery funded an act for “regulating, pitching, paving, and cleansing the streets, lanes, and alleys, etc., within the settled parts of Philadelphia.”2
+But in 1762, after thirty plus years of failed attempts, the city resorted to a tactic many states use today — a public lottery.
+Its purpose was to fund the act for “regulating, pitching, paving, and cleansing the streets, lanes, and alleys, etc., within the settled parts of Philadelphia.”2

 “The laborers employed on this work of paving were not very experienced, it seems, for on Purdon, a British soldier, related to John Purdon, store-keeper in Front Street, seeing how clumsily the men worked, offered to show them how to do it.
 He was a skilled pavior (sic), and his services became so much in demand that the city officials obtained his release from the army by paying a substitute to fill his place.”2

-Perhaps the paving stones for that project traveled from French, Spanish, and Dutch ports-of-call.
+Paving stones for this project would have have been costly.
+Perhaps the stones used did travel from French, Spanish, and Dutch ports-of-call.

 - Philadelphia: A 300-Year History.
 Weigley, Russell, editor.
 Norton & Company, NY 1982, p.
 59